nucleare/seed-minitables/README.md

 # THIS WILL TAKE A REALLY LONG TIME
 ./target/release/mac-minitables compute --table-dir tables/ lists/popular_addrs.txt

-# Add the sha256 hash of a randomly generated string of text (seed) to the file designated for lookup
+# Add the sha256 hash of a randomly generated string of text (seed) to the file
+# designated for lookup
 cat "b6237d491972f1d29ea2c0f47d4638d3cc299970f1e611149c83e25af5abe62f" > address-hash.txt

-# Original git project included hashing a MAC address, the following function was adapted and is only part of the reverse-engineering effort
+// The original git project included hashing a MAC address for lookup, therefore the following
+// command function was only adopted as part of the reverse-engineering effort and included
+// merely for reference purposes.
 # To confirm a known seed hash exists in the table, hash the known seed to confirm its hashed form
 ./target/release/mac-minitables hash 96d1a836e241f55f04d1c9ea23fbc1eca8919af844b1d76f9238c0d60628f877 | tee address-hash.txt